udacity/create-your-own-adventure/english/light-fire/eating/stream/stream.md

 You have arrived at the stream.
 You drink deeply and quench your thirst.
-A fascinating tower burns in the distance.
+A fascinating tower sits ablazed in the distance.
 What do you want to do now?

 [Go fish](go-fish/fish.md)